pingwan/datascience/README.md

 Recommending
 --------------------------
-The recommendating application suggest similar actors based on a given actors.
+The recommender application suggest similar actors based on a given actors.
 It uses the groups of actors from the clustering phase.
 For a particular actor it find the related actors in a cluster and outputs them as an recommendation.